typicode/jsop/README.md

 > One-way data binding for JSON files

-jsop is a new kind of JSON file reader/writer powered by Object.observe (requires Node 0.11). jsop is short for JSON open.
+jsop is a new kind of JSON file reader/writer powered by Object.observe (requires Node 0.11).

 ## Before